Scarborough gas field: Cost

 The cost estimate of $8.5 – $9.7 billion (100% project) is a real terms 2018, Class 0, pre-concept select phase cost estimate and includes a 25% contingency.
 Activities prior to final investment decision are expected to cost approximately $0.5 billion (100% project).
-Woodside's position in Scarborough supports our strategy of unlocking shareholder value, which is contradicted by ex-CEO Peter Coleman's 2021 statement that 'the era of massive new LNG projects is over for Australia'.
+Woodside's position in Scarborough contradicts ex-CEO Peter Coleman's 2021 statement that 'the era of massive new LNG projects is over for Australia'.
 Alignment of Woodside's equity in both the upstream Scarborough resource and downstream Pluto LNG infrastructure provides for greater control and certainty of development.
 Woodside can realise the value from development of the material unallocated 7.3 Tcf (2C, 100%) Scarborough gas field through a lower-cost brownfield expansion of our high-reliability Pluto LNG facility.

 The current cost estimates are subject to ongoing legal and environmental challenges, including a case before the Supreme Court of Western Australia set to be heard later in 2021.
 Investors have raised concerns that the proposed costs for this project are 'crazy from the perspective of Woodside shareholders' and 'financially illiterate'.
 Additionally, the merger and subsequent Final Investment Decision are contingent on shareholder approval votes, despite being described as 'a disastrous outcome for Woodside shareholders and climate.